-Quantum computing is yet another field out of science fiction and into reality.
-Publicly accessible quantum computing moves ever closer, and will have huge implications for the technology industry and society at large.
+Quantum computing is yet another field that has emerged from science fiction and entered reality.
+Publicly accessible quantum computing is getting closer and closer, and will have very important implications for the technology industry and society in general.

 Quantum computing, a bit of the past to understand the future